tarasowski/backend/_enchiridion/006_enchiridion-of-html.md

 7) Add presentational stylesheets for other devices

-## Progressive Enhancement for Creating New Products
+## Progressive Enhancement for Building Products
 1) Identify core functionality.
 2) Make that functionality available using the simplest possible technology.
 3) Enhance!